Kkelly22/aquidneck-island-oyster-co/_pages/faq.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<h3>Where is the proposed site?</h3>
+<h3>Where is the site?</h3>
-<p>         The proposed site is located along the western coast of the Sakonnet River, approximately 500 feet north of Glen Manor house in roughly 5-15 feet of water.</p>
+<p>         The site is located along the western coast of the Sakonnet River, approximately 500 feet north of Glen Manor house in roughly 5-15 feet of water.</p>
 <p>&nbsp;</p>
 <h3>Why was this site chosen?</h3>
 <p>This area of the Sakonnet River was chosen for a few reasons.</p>